hichana/data-science-quiver/README.md

 # learn
-Documentation for data science activities.
+My own documentation for data science activities - compiled manually or straight from various tutorials.